 above the hot plate.
 This will remove any toxic vapors as the

-ammonium carbonate sublimes.
+ammonium chloride sublimes.

 - Use your crucible tongs to remove the aluminum boat and allow it to cool to room temperature.